nghi-truyen/deeppick/README.md

 ```
 Note:

-- While using transfer learning, make sure that you are loading weights into the layers of the new model that have the same dimension with these of the pretrained model.
+- While using transfer learning, make sure that you are loading weights into layers of the new model that have the same dimension with those of the pretrained model.
--

 ## 3. Test
 ```
 conda activate venv